maximdu/chessdata/README.md

 Pipeline (these steps correspond to jupyter notebooks):
 1. Parse and filter data to a table format
-2. Extract features from data
+2. Convert cantipawn evaluation to odds of winning
-3. Perform binning (to prevent overfitting)
+3. (optional) Grid search for features
-4. Add mean encoding to categorical features
+4. Extract features from data
-5. Add opening lines analysis
+5. Perform binning
-6. (optional) Visualize data using PCA
+6. Add mean encoding to categorical features
-7. Train and compare regression models
+7. (optional) Visualize data using PCA
-8. (todo) Change task from regression to multi-class classification
+8. Train and compare regression models
-9. (todo) Try neural network model
+9. (optional) Change task from regression to multi-class classification

 Results (CatBoost model, cross-validation):